GreptimeTeam/docs/docs/developer-guide/meta/admin-api.md

 ## /schemas HTTP endpoint

-The `/schemas` endpoint accepts Get HTTP requests.
-Use this endpoint to query all schemas of a specific catalog.
+The `/schemas` endpoint accepts GET HTTP requests and you can use this endpoint to query all schemas of a specific catalog.

 ### Definition